Ancient Celtic music: Percussion and dance

 Crotales (hand bells) made of bronze or wood as well as terracotta rattles are known since the Bronze Age, some of which came in the shape of birds.
 Closed bells were sometimes built with a ring and could be strapped to the player's apparel.
 Weapons and shields—apart from their use for rhythmic noises on the battlefields—must have been widely adopted as percussion instruments, but the only sources in this respect are on the Gallaecian and Celtiberian culture: In his epic on the second Punic war Silius mentions the exotic songs of the Gallaecian military allies, to which they beat the rhythm on their shields.
 Celtiberian weapon dances are reported for the funeral of Tiberius Sempronius Gracchus.
 The most famous dances of Hispania however were performed by the Gaditanae, the women of Gades in Hispania Baetica, which were so popular in Rome that special teachers from Spain were hired for Roman music education.
 The dancers used hand clappers as an accompanying instrument, creating a lascivious dance similar to modern-day castanet performances.
 If the Celts used drumming instruments like the Roman tympanum is unknown, but very likely, because other forms of hand drums like the ceramic German Honsommern Drum, which was similar to the African djembe, are known since the Neolithic.
 A later Iron Age drum is the Malemort Drum found in the central French Corrèze region.

-Crwth — the ancient Celtic lyre

-Not much is known about the ancient Celtic lyre, only that it was used by Celtic bards since the 8th century BC and that it was later well known in Rome, where it was called lyra.
-Its resonator was made from wood, while only few components were made from bones.
-The instrument's strings were made from animal intestine.
-The Gauls and other Celtic peoples regarded the crwth as a symbol of their independent musical culture, although they had probably received it from the Ancient Greeks.
-The Goths invoked their tribal gods with prayers and chants, which they accompanied by lyre play.
-By the time of the Barbarian Invasions in the 5th century AD the lyre had become the most important stringed instrument of the Germanic tribes and was a six-stringed wooden lyre with hollow ledger arms and wooden vortices in the ledger rod.
-The original Celtic lyre however came with different numbers of strings, as the Lyre of Paule, which is depicted on a statue from Côtes d'Armor in Brittany, apparently had seven strings.
-The remains of a stringed instrument thought to be a lyre were found on the island of Skye in Scotland in 2012, dating from c.
-300 BC.